alexmercerind/flutter_media_metadata/README.md

 ## 🧷 How?

-Well, [MediaMetadataRetriever](https://developer.android.com/reference/android/media/MediaMetadataRetriever) on Android does the job.
+[MediaMetadataRetriever](https://developer.android.com/reference/android/media/MediaMetadataRetriever) on Android does the job.
+Pretty easy right?